absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

     ```

 Since we have ensured we do not have any overlaps between our shifted and masked numbers, the ORs can be replaced
 by additions.
-We are also always free to use multiplication instead of the shifts, but the intent is less clear
+We are also always free to use multiplication instead of the shifts, but the intent is communicated
-and you have to be sure that it is still doing the same as the corresponding shift, which again, is defined
+less clearly and you have to be sure that it is still doing the same as the corresponding shift, which again,
-differently depending on the stype, direction and language.
+is defined differently depending on the type, direction and language.

 === "Rust"